jisshub/react-readux/README.md

 In Class based component, _props_ r automatically attached to the instance of class. and v reference them by _this.props_.

-After converting to function based/UI component
+After converting to functional/UI component

 **Ninjas.js**